 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

 Business Name Reservation – There is an option to enter a name that was previously registered with the Secretary of State.
 There isn’t a requirement to have done so before filing and if that is the case, select “No” and continue.

 This section is asking for information regarding the activities of the business.
 To do that, there is a number called NAICS (North American Industry Grouping Code).
 This code is a six-digit number that classifies and categorize the different businesses.
 Find your NAICS number here or use the drop-down menu.
 If your business doesn’t fit any of the selections, just select “Other” and continue.

 Article Third: Registered Agent

-To have an LLC in New Hampshire, a Registered Agent must be identified.
+A New Hampshire Registered Agent must be identified before forming the LLC.
 The Registered Agent can either be a resident of New Hampshire (Select “Individual”), a Not-For-Profit (Select “Not-For-Profit”) or a Resident Agent service (Select “Business” to find the address that is registered with the Secretary of State).